giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 The objective is to compare two modelling paths:

 1. a CSF-to-OpenSees numerical model;
-2. an independent analytical reference that reads the same YAML input but does not use CSF section-analysis APIs or OpenSees.
+2. an independent analytical reference that reads the same YAML input but does not rely on CSF section-analysis APIs or OpenSees.

-The workflow is used for two scenarios:
+The workflow is applied to two scenarios:

 - the baseline tower, without degradation;
 - the same tower with a longitudinal stiffness degradation law.

-The two scenarios share the same geometry.
-The degraded scenario modifies only the longitudinal stiffness law through `weight_laws`.
+Both scenarios use the same geometry.
+The degraded case modifies only the longitudinal stiffness distribution through `weight_laws`.

 ## Files used in the workflow